UBC-MDS/foundation-shades-pydash/proposal.md

 # Section 1: Motivation and Purpose

-**Our role**: data scientist consultancy firm
+**Our role**: Data scientist consultancy firm

-**Target audience**:
+**Target audience**: Global cosmetic marketing and consulting companies

-  - Women who are interested in makeup shades of foundation offered by beauty brands; or
-  - Cosmetic companies who are interested in the makeup foundation product competitive landscape; or
-  - Market Research companies who are interested in the makeup foundation beauty market space; or

 Makeup foundation usually comes in many different shades, contributed by factors such as hue, saturation, brightness, and lightness levels.
 Each beauty brand also has its own distribution of makeup foundation products that have the different shades to meet customer demands.
-If we could understand which beauty brands and their foundation products that meet the specific shades requirements, it could be helpful for ***women or cosmetic companies or market research companies*** to make informed decisions.
+If we could understand which beauty brands and their foundation products that meet the specific shades requirements, it could be helpful for cosmetic marketing and consulting companies to make informed decisions.

-To address this objective, we propose building a data visualization dashboard that allows our target audience to visually and interactively explore a dataset of makeup foundation product shades by different global beauty brands.
+To address this objective, we propose building a data visualization dashboard that allows our target audience to visually and interactively explore a dataset of makeup foundation shades by different global beauty products from different brands.
 Our dashboard will show the distribution of foundation products by shades and allow users to explore different aspects of this data by filtering and re-ordering on different variables such as brands, hue, and saturation in order to compare factors that contribute to different foundation shades.